Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 ---
 title: NHibernate Persistence - Resolving incorrect timeout table indexes #252
-summary: Instructions on how to resolve incorrect index definitions that can cause performance issues for affected versions 6 to 7.
+summary: Instructions on how to resolve incorrect index definitions that can cause performance degradation for affected versions 6 to 7.
 component: NHibernate
 isUpgradeGuide: true
 upgradeGuideCoreVersions: